MilesBDyson/3D-Printed_BeagleBone-Black-Cluster-Rack-System/README.md

 # BeagleBone-Black-Cluster-Rack-System
-This is a 3D printable rack system for the BeagleBone Black
+This is a 3D printed rack system for the BeagleBone Black

 ![alt text](https://i.imgur.com/FNboVRP.jpg)